phylovi/bito/README.md

 * if you are on linux, use `conda install -y gxx_linux-64`
 * if you are on OS X, use a recent version of Xcode and install command line tools (don't use conda, as their compiler packages are too old for us)

-If you want to specify your compiler manually set the `CC` and `CXX` shell variables.
+If you want to specify your compiler manually, set the `CC` and `CXX` shell variables to your desired compiler command.

 The packages in `environment-extras.yml` are not required to use the package or the command-line interface, but they are required to run the notebooks.
 To install them as well, call: